Textualize/textual/docs/guide/input.md

 !!! tip

-    Multiple keys can be bound to a single action comma-separating them.
+    Multiple keys can be bound to a single action by comma-separating them.
     For example, `("r,t", "add_bar('red')", "Add Red")` means both ++r++ and ++t++ are bound to `add_bar('red')`.

 ### Binding class